-For more information on how to handle cash flow problems and the options available for your company, you can arrange a free consultation with a Real Business Rescue specialist at one of our 35 UK offices or you can call our specific director hotline for immediate and confidential advice from a licensed insolvency practitioner.
+For more information on how to handle cash flow problems and the options available for your company, you can arrange a free consultation with a Real Business Rescue specialist at one of our 100 Offices or you can call our specific director hotline for immediate and confidential advice from a licensed insolvency practitioner.

 Once a company begins experiencing cash flow problems the biggest worry for directors is being faced with a winding up petition.
 It may be just a temporary problem that can easily be resolved, but the underlying issues could be serious which will take radical steps to rescue a business.
 Business cash flow problems open the door for a great number of other issues which can lead to formal insolvency proceedings unless you seek help from professional insolvency specialists at the very first warning signs.

 In a nutshell, a cash flow problem is simply when debts outweigh the money coming in.
 There could be a number of reasons why a business has a deficit in available funds, but usually the sources of cash flow problems can be categorised into three main areas: